claranet/terraform-signalfx-detectors/modules/smart-agent_system-diskio/README.md

 - any OpenTelemetry receiver not based on an existing Smart Agent monitor is not available from old agent so related modules in this repository use `otel-collector` as source name.

-Check the [Related documentation](#related-documentation) section for more detailed and specific information about this module dependencies.

-### Monitors

-#### Inodes

-To use inodes based detectors you must enable the `inodes` group in `extraGroups` parameter of the `filesystems` monitor configuration

-Inodes metrics areonly available for `Linux`).

-#### Space

-You can exclude squashfs filesystems from the collect using `fsTypes: ["!squashfs"]` parameter in the agent configuration.
-But we exclude it explicitly in related detector for safety to prevent any alert on this filesystem type.

-#### Load

-You have two choices to use load based detectors:
-  - either keep the `agent_per_cpu_enabled` enabled (variable default value) __and__ define `perCPU: true` in the [load monitor](https://github.com/signalfx/signalfx-agent/blob/main/docs/monitors/load.md) configuration (for Kubernetes, you can use `loadPerCPU` option from the Helm chart available from `1.2.0` version).
-  - or override the `agent_per_cpu_enabled` to `false` __and__ keep the default configuration for the [load monitor](https://github.com/signalfx/signalfx-agent/blob/main/docs/monitors/load.md) with `perCPU: false` or not defined

-In both cases, the goal is to get alerts based on the __ratio__ of load by dividing the original load per the number of CPU/cores which is the only way to get generic and relevant alerts for load.
-It mainly depends if you want to collect 2 metrics instead of 1 and if you want the load one to be raw or already averaged.

 ### Metrics